Best Midfielders in the Premier League (Jul 2026)

 Market Overview: Premier League Midfielders 2023-24

-The most valuable midfielder in the Premier League was Declan Rice, worth £120.0M and played for Arsenal FC at 26 years old.
-The top 5 Midfielders averaged £83.0M in market value, including Alexis Mac Allister and Enzo Fernández.
+The most valuable midfielder in the Premier League was Declan Rice, worth £120.0M and played for Arsenal FC at 27 years old.
+The top 5 Midfielders averaged £85.0M in market value, including Enzo Fernández and Alexis Mac Allister.

-Age distribution showed the youngest tracked midfielder was Trey Nyoni (18 years, Liverpool FC, £4.5M), while the oldest was James Milner (39 years, Brighton & Hove Albion, £1.0M).
+Age distribution showed the youngest tracked midfielder was Trey Nyoni (19 years, Liverpool FC, £6.0M), while the oldest was Grant Leadbitter (40 years, Middlesbrough FC, £1.6M).
 Research shows Midfielders typically peak at age 26-27.

 Explore Market Size by Position in Premier League